 Putting a pond net over your water feature before leaves start falling from trees is the easiest way to contain and manage leaf control.
 Once all the leaves have fallen, simply roll up the net, discard the leaves, and put the net away until the next time it’s needed.

 If you didn’t install netting, you’ll probably have a build up of leaves and debris that need to be removed.
 A long-handled pond net makes an easy job of scooping the debris from the bottom of the pond.
-If you leave the debris on the bottom of the pond, you’ll be creating a bigger mess to face in the spring.
+If you leave the debris on the bottom of the pond, it will decay over the winter and you’ll experience a bigger mess to face in the spring.

 Trimming dead foliage helps remove excessive organic debris that would otherwise decompose in the water.
-Cut back hardy waterlilies just above the base of the plant and cut back marginal plants that could droop over into the water.
+Cut back hardy marginal plants and leave them in the pond.
+Remove tropical plants and add them to your compost pile.

-Add cold water bacteria, such as Aquascape Cold Water Beneficial Bacteria to help keep pond water clean and clear.
-Cold Water Beneficial Bacteria contains concentrated strains of beneficial bacteria designed to work in temperatures lower than 50 degrees.
+Add Aquascape Cold Water Beneficial Bacteria to help keep pond water clean and clear.
+Cold Water Beneficial Bacteria contains concentrated strains of beneficial bacteria designed to work in water temperatures as low as 32 degrees Fahrenheit.
 Regular use of Aquascape Cold Water Beneficial Bacteria will help maintain water quality and clarity, as well as dramatically reduce spring maintenance by digesting debris that may accumulate over the winter months.

 Many homeowners in northern climes choose to shut down the pond for the winter months.
 If you choose this option, remember to: